William Price Fox

 William Price Fox (April 9, 1926 – April 19, 2015) was an American novelist, who wrote Southern Fried and Doctor Golf.
 Fox has contributed to publications such as Sports Illustrated, the Los Angeles Times, USA Today and Atlantic Monthly.

 Early life

-William Price Fox was born in Waukegan, Illinois, and lived in South Carolina most of his life.
-In 2008, he moved to Baltimore, Maryland and then Washington, DC.
+William Price Fox Jr. was born in Waukegan, Illinois and lived in South Carolina most of his life.
+In 2008, he moved to Baltimore, Maryland and then Washington, D.C.

 Education

-Fox dropped out of high school to join the Air Force when the United States was involved in World War II.
+Fox dropped out of high school to join the U.S. Army Air Forces during World War II.
 He lied about his age in order to enroll.
 After his military service ended, Fox finished the coursework to receive his high school diploma.
 He later graduated from the University of South Carolina and studied writing under Caroline Gordon.

 Professional

 Fox taught writing at the famed Iowa Writers' Workshop and was the Writer-In-Residence at the University of South Carolina until 2007.